fissellab/bcp/README.md

 # bcp
-This is bcp the flight controll software for the Balloon-borne-VLBI Experiment it is still under development.
+This is bcp the flight control software for the Balloon-borne-VLBI Experiment it is still under development.
 BCP has two programms for the two flight computers Saggitarius (located in the Sag folder) and Ophiuchus (located in the Oph folder).
+The star camera software is a simplified version of the blastcam software found here: https://github.com/BlastTNG/blastcam .
+The motor control code is in part based on MCP the BLAST flight code: https://github.com/BlastTNG/flight/tree/master/mcp.
+To run this right now you will need pthread,libconfig, all the star camera dependencies mentioned in the blastcam repo as well as a modified version of SOEM which can be found in the MCP repo

-To run this right now you will ned pthread as well as libconfig To compile the Saggitarius version run:
+To compile the Saggitarius version run:
 ```
 cd <flight_code_dir>
-gcc -o bcp_Sag main_Sag.c file_io_Sag.c cli_Sag.c -lpthread -lconfig
+./compile_code.sh
 ```
 Then to run do
 ```